rollbar/rollbar-gem/docs/configuration_options.md

 ## payload_options

 Extra data to send with the payload.
-Use `scope` with `payload_options` to set specific payload options before sending.

 ## person_method